Prehistoric Britain: Mesolithic

 It is likely that these environmental changes were accompanied by social changes.
 Humans spread and reached the far north of Scotland during this period.
 Sites from the British Mesolithic include the Mendips, Star Carr in Yorkshire and Oronsay in the Inner Hebrides.
 Excavations at Howick in Northumberland uncovered evidence of a large circular building dating to c.
 7600 BC which is interpreted as a dwelling.
 A further example has also been identified at Deepcar in Sheffield, and a building dating to c.
 8500 BC was discovered at the Star Carr site.
+A group of 25 pits, aligned with a watercourse, laid out in straight lines, up to 500 metres long, has been found at Linmere, Bedfordshire.
 The older view of Mesolithic Britons as nomadic is now being replaced with a more complex picture of seasonal occupation or, in some cases, permanent occupation.
 Travel distances seem to have become shorter, typically with movement between high and low ground.

 In 1997, DNA analysis was carried out on a tooth of Cheddar Man, human remains dated to c.
 7150 BC found in Gough's Cave at Cheddar Gorge.
 His mitochondrial DNA (mtDNA) belonged to Haplogroup U5.
 Within modern European populations, U5 is now concentrated in North-East Europe, among members of the Sami people, Finns, and Estonians.
 This distribution and the age of the haplogroup indicate that individuals belonging to U5 were among the first people to resettle Northern Europe, following the retreat of ice sheets from the Last Glacial Maximum, about 10,000 years ago.
 It has also been found in other Mesolithic remains in Germany, Lithuania, Poland, Portugal, Russia, Sweden, France and Spain.
 Members of U5 may have been one of the most common haplogroups in Europe, before the spread of agriculture from the Middle East.
+Cheddar Man likely had dark-to-black skin and blue eyes.

 Though the Mesolithic environment was bounteous, the rising population and the ancient Britons' success in exploiting it eventually led to local exhaustion of many natural resources.
 The remains of a Mesolithic elk found caught in a bog at Poulton-le-Fylde in Lancashire show that it had been wounded by hunters and escaped on three occasions, indicating hunting during the Mesolithic.
 A few Neolithic monuments overlie Mesolithic sites but little continuity can be demonstrated.